Texas Peace Officers’ Memorial Ceremony Committee honors Sunray officer

 Governor Greg Abbott will speak at the event and present medals to the families of the officers.

-Officer Patrick Sloan from Sunray will be honored, as well as sergeant Joshua Bartlett with the Lubbock Police Department.
+Officer Patrick Sloan from Sunray will be honored, as well as sergeant Joshua Bartlett with the Lubbock County Sheriff’s Office.

 Copyright 2022 KFDA.
 All rights reserved.